The Crofter's Dream

 bb139-154: A major (on this harpsichord, a perfectly settled and comfortable-sounding key), the Crofter's Theme of (1) returns, peacefully, with inoffensive harmony and a lilting left hand accompaniment.
 A pleasing iv-I cadence is played twice to conclude this section.

 bb155-160: over an extended iv-I cadence, the motif reminiscent of the Winter Tempo returns, to complete the performance in accordance to the Snookish folk tune conventions.

-The Winter Tempo, and elements of Watch Where You're Shooting, Jimmy Walls are both featured in this piece, at least a decade before Booth even arrived in Seaton Snook.
+The Winter Tempo, the smallpipes tune featured on the Tape Ballad called The Crofter, and elements of Watch Where You're Shooting, Jimmy Walls are both featured in this piece, at least a decade before Booth even arrived in Seaton Snook.
 Additionally, the convention of starting and finishing a performance with a Tempo may have already been established by the time this piece was written.

 There are, however, various reasons why we are not rushing to accuse Booth of plagiarising Leigh's work, not least of which being that our investigations have already shown time to occasionally behave in a non-linear fashion in Seaton Snook, especially in matters of sound and music.
 Jules Braun's Indoor Market recording is a good example of this.